Balloonist is a software application to help layout comics text balloons and panels.

 If, after double-clicking, you are presented with a toolbar and workspace, then your installation is complete and you may advance to the next section.

 If, on the other hand, you receive an alert dialogue, you may need to install additional software.
 Balloonist requires the Java Runtime Environment to operate.
-This is generally but not universally provided with the Windows operating system.
 Should you receive a message that Java needs to be installed or "Could not find the main class", dismiss the dialogue and obtain an appropriate Java Runtime Environment.

 Download and unzip the Java Balloonist distribution to your home directory or a subdirectory underneath it.